-I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, useful links, and DAILY GIVEAWAYS.
+I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, and useful links.
 Homemade popsicles are so incredibly versatile I need an entire week to explore all the reasons why you NEED these in your life this summer.
-I’m dedicating each day this week to a different kind of popsicle, and today it’s layered popsicles.
+I’m dedicating each day this week to a different kind of popsicle, and today it’s these power smoothie striped popsicles.
 They’re fun to make, and so pretty!

 I’ve had a great time this week, I hope you have too — although I’m a little popsicled out, at least for the moment.
 But I couldn’t finish the week without doing at least one layered pop.
 Striped popsicles have become a specialty here on TVFGI.
-This one is a Power Pop — basically my morning energy smoothie layered up in a popsicle.
+These are my Power Smoothie Striped Popsicles — basically my morning energy smoothie layered up in a popsicle.
 There’s coconut water, chia seeds, kale, carrot, yogurt, tomato, and pineapple.
 Whatever your favorite smoothie blend is, you can deconstruct it into a unique striped popsicle.

 If you have a juicer you’re all set to churn out these super healthy popsicles.
 If not, just use ready made juice, or puree fruit in your blender or food processor.
 If you want to add seeds or wheat germ, mix them first with one of the liquids.
 If the idea of veggies in your popsicle turns you off, focus on fruits and yogurt.